kvigulis/NN_from_scratch/README.md

-# Multilayer Perceptron implementation using numpy.
+# Multilayer Perceptron implementation using numpy